DanielCoutoVale/Dependencies/IP-verbs.md

 In the new proposal, *non* (*no*), an **(adverb)**, always serves as an Adjunct for the **(lexical verb)**.
 In addition, *potest* (*can*), an **(auxiliary verb)**, always serves as an Auxiliary for the **(lexical verb)**.
 This creates a stable mapping between word classes and structure at the rank of groups.
 In turn, the verb *esse* may represent an existential process when it is followed by a **(noun)**, and it may represent an attributive process when it is preceded by a **(noun)** and followed by an **(adjective)**.
 Therefore, the mappings between the syntagma and the structure can be transferred between clauses with and without *potest*.
 The actual translation rules are provided in the `ittb-ip.dux` file.

 In particular, there are auxiliary verbs such as *necesse est* and *possibile est*, which function like an attributive clause embedded in the verbal group.
-Here are the syntagmata and the structures according to UD and IP description.
+Here are the syntagmata and the structures according to UD and IP descriptions.

 FORM        |omne        |corpus      |...         |possibile   |est         |non         |moveri :----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------: